danieljwait/e2ee-messenger/Writeup/README.md

 **Encryption:** Since the program requires end-to-end encryption, making sure that no messages can be read during transit is important.
 Therefore, all transmission data will be encrypted with the recipient’s public key and signed with the sender’s private key.
 This will be implemented as a part of the transmission creation and receiving procedure so that it is done to all messages.

 **Serialised object:** For easier sending and receiving of transmission, a common format that will be easy to read values from is needed.
 Since the transmission will be an object before its sent, I will create an object that will be serialised when sent.
-When the recipient gets the transmission, it can de-serialised and immediately used by the receiver.
+When the recipient gets the transmission, it can be de-serialised and immediately used by the receiver.
 This part of the program will possibly be implemented by using JObjects, this is a JSON object that contains many tokens that will be used to transfer information between the client and server.

 **Flags determine command type:** Creating a general format for all transmission and then giving more information and specifying the purpose of the message via flags gives consistency to the transmission while not sacrificing functionality.
 These flags will declare the purpose of a request as, due to the structure of the transmission, I am unable to prefix messages with a command name so will need to integrate the request’s purpose into the object that will be sent.
 This part of the solution will most likely be done with Boolean values in the JObject or a token dedicated to holding a command name.